heckmartin/Matriz_similaridade/README.md

  - **Jupyter notebook** (Optional, but recomended)

 ### Usage:
+To generate the similarity matrix used to compute the repetition you will need to provide the path to an audio file.

 Run ```Python Repetition_recognition.py <path to the desired track>```

-however it is recomended to use the provided notebook file for testing.
+However it is recomended to use the provided notebook file for testing.